Top Things to Do in Lake George on a Rainy Day

 A living history museum right in Lake George Village, Fort William Henry explores the history of tensions between British, French, and American forces in the eighteenth century.

 House of Frankenstein Wax Museum

-Couldn't get enough of the spooky side of Lake George at Dr. Morbid's?
+Can't get enough of creepy and weird attractions?
 Put House of Frankenstein on your list!